Category 5 Hurricane Beryl makes explosive start to 2024 Atlantic season

 After two rounds of rapid intensification, Beryl made landfall on Carriacou Island on July 1, 2024, as a strong Category 4 hurricane, with sustained winds of 150 mph.
 Beryl brought catastrophic winds and life-threatening storm surge to the southern Windward Islands as it tracked into the Caribbean Sea, where it continued to gain strength.

-On July 2, 2024, Beryl became the earliest Category 5 hurricane observed in the Atlantic on record and only the second Category 5 hurricane to occur in July after Hurricane Emily in 2005, according to the National Hurricane Center.
+Later that same day, in the 11 p.m.
+AST advisory on July 1, 2024, Beryl became the earliest Category 5 hurricane observed in the Atlantic on record and only the second Category 5 hurricane to occur in July after Hurricane Emily in 2005, according to the National Hurricane Center.
 Beryl beat Emily’s record by over two weeks.
 At max strength Beryl became the strongest July Atlantic hurricane on record, with winds of 165 mph.
 Hurricane Emily only reached maximum sustained winds of 160 mph.

 Exceptionally early